As with most drawing tools, you can export to a wide range of formats with draw.io. Right now, you can export a diagram to:

 A PDF version of your diagram may be more appropriate for printed infographics or other diagrams that standalone, without any supporting text.
-Note that exporting directly to PDF doesn’t include multiple pages or links on shapes or text, and the text is not selectable.
-You can get links and selectable text into the PDF version by first exporting to SVG, then printing that file to a PDF.
+Note that since 2018 export to PDF supports multiple page export, as well as links on shapes or text and selectable text.

 Export to a vector graphics format

 SVG is ideal for using in other vector graphics programs that can’t import draw.io .xml files.
 Because it uses vectors, it scales nicely and it can contain links.
 Although it has all the information for multiple pages in a diagram, it will only display the first page.
 Drop a exported multi-page .svg file back into draw.io to see all of the pages.